How Does Home Alarm Monitoring Work?

-24/7 professional alarm monitoring is a headline feature in home security.
+Professional alarm monitoring is a headline feature in home security.
 What exactly does that mean and how does it work?
 Learn about the call centers that perform home alarm monitoring, how they help protect your home and family, and how to decide which monitored alarm system is right for you.

-There is one category of exception, and those are companies that specifically offer remote CCTV or security feed monitoring.
+Companies that specifically offer remote CCTV or security feed monitoring are also able to view your cameras.
 When you pay for one of these services, it’s like having a remote security center manned by people who can see your live video feeds on a screen.
-This service is not part of ordinary home security monitoring, and separate companies who offer this service for residential properties do put privacy safeguards in place.
+This service is not part of ordinary home security monitoring, and separate companies who offer it for residential properties do put privacy safeguards in place.

-As John MacMahon of the UK-based video monitoring service Re:sure explains, “Our technicians and control rooms won’t be watching your home 24/7.
+As John MacMahon of the U.K.-based video monitoring service Re:sure explains, “Our technicians and control rooms won’t be watching your home 24/7.
 We use smart cameras and motion detection to ensure your privacy is protected.
 Once these motion detectors have identified a potential threat, one of our control centres will be notified and we’ll take action.”